 To subscribe to a discussion, click the Subscribe button .
 Subscribing to a discussion allows you to follow the discussion and receive notifications as set in your notification preferences.
 You are automatically subscribed to any discussions you reply to.
 When you create a discussion in a group—or in a course if you have permission—you are also automatically subscribed to the discussion.
 If you are subscribed, the button will have a green background.
 To unsubscribe, click the Subscribe button and the background will turn gray.

-To open settings for the discussion, click the Settings icon .
-Settings allows you to mark all existing posts (replies) as read.
+To open options for the discussion, click the Options button .
+Options allows you to mark all existing posts (replies) as read.
 If your discussion is graded, you can view the rubric for the discussion, if any.

 You can view how many unread and replies are in a thread .
-The number with a blue background indicates unread replies, while the number with a gray background indicates the total number of replies.
+The number on the left indicates unread replies, while the number on the right indicates the total number of replies.

 View Graded Discussion

 If your discussion is a graded discussion, you can view the discussion the same way as regular discussions.
 However, you can view the number of points the discussion is worth , and if there is a due date .
-Again, the settings icon will show the rubric for the graded discussion, if any.
+The Options button will show the rubric for the graded discussion, if any.

 Discussion replies are shown in order of post date.
-In discussion replies, a blue dot indicates the reply is new and unread.
-A white dot indicates a reply is read.
-When you navigate away from the Discussion or refresh the page, the blue dots will change to white dots indicating the replies are read.
+In discussion replies, the unread icon indicates the reply is new and unread .
+The read icon indicates a reply is read .
+When you navigate away from the Discussion or refresh the page, Canvas automatically marks the replies as read.
 After Canvas has changed the reply status, you can manually mark discussion replies as read or unread at any time.

 View Threaded Discussions